-Connect your checking account to a savings account or other emergency fund.
+Link your bank account to a savings or emergency fund.
 Furthermore, you’ll have to pay an overdraft fee to withdraw money from it, but eventually, this will be less expensive than a fee for an overdraft on a loan or an NSF fee.

 Access your money on time

-It’s possible that your paycheck was delayed, which is one of the reasons you need more money in your account than you had expected.
+Your paycheck delay may have caused you to need more money in your account than expected.
 You rely on fast deposits to make your payments on time, but you’re reluctant to approach your employer too frequently for an advance.
 Moreover, you can access your payment whenever you want and make payments using an app like Earnin.
 You won’t be charged for a returned item, and when your paycheck comes in, you can pay the app back with no additional fees.

 Your best option to avoid a returned item fee after earning considerable money is to create a careful budget.
-To determine how much cash you have at any given time, balance your checkbook and accounts.
-Furthermore, your online banking statement and other apps can be helpful, but it’s always a good idea to double-check before placing too much trust in the number they show.
-You can learn how to manage your money well using apps like GoodBudget and Cleo
+Balance your checkbook and accounts to ascertain your cash balance.
+Furthermore, your online banking statement and other apps can be helpful, but double-check before placing too much trust in the number they show is always a good idea.
+Apps like GoodBudget and Cleo can help you learn how to handle your money well.

 Repeated returned item fees can affect and damage your business finances, banking account, and reputation.
-So you must try your best to avoid those returned item fees on your premises.
+So, do everything you can to avoid those fees for returned items on your property.
 Moreover, to prevent that, you should have time to check your account balances and ensure that you have secured enough money to cover all the expenses.